-The kingdom of Jordan is one of the countries where you can inhale the smell of time in it, feel the magic of the east, see one of the world’s most charming wonders Petra, and many more.
+The kingdom of Jordan is one of the countries where you can inhale the smell of time, feel the magic of the East, see one of the world’s most charming wonders Petra, and many more.

 Winter is a great season to visit Jordan because it’s a low season (if we exclude Christmas) resulting from the cold weather, but you can enjoy visiting the points of attraction calmly, and you’ll find reservations in most hotels and restaurants, especially now valentine day is coming on the way it will be a perfect getaway for lovers and unforgettable experience to share